Three Ways Sallie Mae is Powering Confidence for All College Students

 1. Simplifying College Planning

 Earning a college degree sets students up for long-term success but applying to and paying for school can be complex.
-Sallie Mae® provides students and families a variety of free tools aimed at simplifying that process, including Scholly, a one-stop shop for students and families to search and apply for millions of dollars of scholarships, so that they can responsibly pay for their higher education.
+Sallie Mae provides students and families a variety of free tools aimed at simplifying that process, including Scholly, a one-stop shop for students and families to search and apply for millions of dollars of scholarships, so that they can responsibly pay for their higher education.

 2. Awarding Scholarships

 As part of an effort to support access and completion in higher education, Sallie Mae® has committed millions in scholarships to support students from underserved communities.

 Through academic year 2023-2024, The Sallie Mae Fund is partnering with Thurgood Marshall College Fund to provide $3 million in scholarships to help minority students and students from underserved communities access and complete higher education.

 “Higher education transforms lives, and we’re committed to removing the financial barriers that so often prevent students from persisting to degree completion,” said Dr. Harry Williams, President and CEO of Thurgood Marshall College Fund.
 “That’s why we are thrilled to partner with Sallie Mae® on this scholarship program.”

 Scholarships from Sallie Mae® continue to open the door to higher education for students and families who otherwise may not have access to these opportunities.

 “As a first-generation and low-income student, I would not be able to pursue a legal education without the generosity of others,” said Vanessa Agudelo, a J.D. candidate at Harvard Law School who received a Sallie Mae® Bridging the Dream scholarship last year.
 “For students like me, getting accepted into the law school of your dreams is not enough.
 This scholarship has provided me with the financial resources to allow me to pursue my dream of becoming an education lawyer and increasing educational opportunities for vulnerable communities.”